MoeHurmoz/MyTasks-web-app--React/README.md

 # My Tasks

-My Tasks is a simple web application for daily tasks built with React JS.
+My Tasks is a simple web application for daily tasks built using React JS.

 ## Tech Stack